lunarphp/lunar/docs/src/extending/activity-log.md

 ## Overview

 Over the course of your storefront's lifetime, various events will happen throughout the system.
-These range from generic model events which are captured by GetCandy automatically, to custom events either triggered by add-ons or implemented yourself.
+These range from generic model events which are captured by Lunar automatically, to custom events either triggered by add-ons or implemented yourself.

 These events are then presented in the Admin Hub in a timeline, this is great for the generic events, but what if you have a custom event that you want to display a bit differently to the rest of the items in the timeline?
 Well we've got it covered...

 ## Adding a custom renderer

-You can tell GetCandy how to render certain activity log events, this is achieved by creating a render class and registering it with the Activity Log manifest:
+You can tell Lunar how to render certain activity log events, this is achieved by creating a render class and registering it with the Activity Log manifest:

 ```php
 <?php